 You should arrive in Perth with at least $1,000 and have access to another $2,000 during your first few weeks for expenses associated with organising housing.
 Funds may be needed to pay bond on rental accommodation or for other services.

-orientation session at your Institute is also required.
+orientation session at your Institution is also required.
 By attending orientation you will be able to get help with settling into life in Western Australia.